+• Contact with moving parts

+during testing, inspection,

+operation, maintenance,

-Hazards Inspected Initial Risk Description of Risk Control Measures Residual Risk Parts of the tool disintegrating or collapsing?
-Contact with moving parts during testing, inspection, operation, maintenance, cleaning, or repair?
-Contact with sharp or flying objects? (e.g. work pieces being ejected) Inappropriate parts and accessories being used?
-High Damaged tools/work surfaces etc may become dislodged/ejected.
-Sharp moving parts may cause laceration to user.
-Tool may slip or move causing impact/cutting of user or other nearby persons.
-Inappropriate parts may become dislodged or act in unexpected manner Inspect tools before use to ensure they are in good condition.
-Maintain equipment in routine manner as specified by the manufacturer.
-Ensure tools are properly and securely loaded before operation.
-Allow adequate work area for user to avoid collision with other person/object.
-Ensure tool is disconnected and discharged before undertaking any maintenance or fixing new tool piece.
-Training, induction, and supervision.
-Use appropriate PPE while using tools Use tools appropriate to the task at hand.
-Do not use tools other than for their intended purpose.
-Low
+cleaning, or repair?

+- Contact with sharp or flying objects? (e.g. work pieces being ejected) - Inappropriate parts and accessories being used? - Nails from bradding gun are ejected at high speed.

+Damaged tools/work surfaces etc may become dislodged/ejected.

+- Sharp moving parts may cause laceration to user. - Tool may slip or move causing impact/cutting of user or other nearby persons. - Inappropriate parts may become dislodged or act in unexpected manner - If the bradding gun safety trigger is engaged when not on a work piece it can fire nail in unsafe manner

+- Inspect tools before use to ensure they are in good condition. - Maintain equipment in routine manner as specified by the manufacturer. - Ensure tools are properly and securely loaded before operation. - Allow adequate work area for user to avoid collision with other person/object. - Ensure tool is disconnected and discharged before undertaking any maintenance or fixing new tool piece. - Training, induction, and supervision. - Use appropriate PPE while using tools - Use tools appropriate to the task at hand. - Do not use tools other than for their intended purpose. - Bradding safety mechanism requires safety trigger to be engaged on work piece